Dungeon-CampusMinden/Dungeon/README.md

 courses and is therefore aimed at German-speaking students.
 If you have any questions, problems or suggestions, please feel free to contact us in English or German.

-## Contributing

-Questions, bug reports, feature requests and pull requests are very welcome.
-Please be sure to read the [contributor guidelines] before opening a new issue.

 ## Credits

 This project was funded by [Stiftung für Innovation in der Hochschullehre] (["Freiraum